Sierra Leone Creole people: Rites of passage

 Creoles use combined British Christian cultural practices and certain elements of African rituals in connection with rites of passage such as births and deaths.
 Creoles have christening and baptismal ceremonies but also have a naming ceremony commonly referred to as pull-na-doh or komojadé on the seventh day following the birth, which is held to celebrate a new-born.

 For life cycle ceremonies related to death among the Creoles, one such ceremony is the babichu or barbecue of Jamaican Maroon origin and the subsequently more prevalent Liberated African awujoh feast, intended to celebrate the anniversaries of ancestors who have died.
-Awujoh feasts are held in remembrance of deceased family members generally the first anniversary of their passing but may also be held on the occasion of the five, ten, fifteen years anniversaries, etc.
+Awujoh feasts are held in remembrance of deceased family members, generally on the first anniversary of their death but sometimes on the fifth, tenth, or fifteenth anniversaries, etc.

 Among some Creole families, when someone dies, pictures in the house are turned toward the wall and all mirrors or reflecting surfaces covered.
 At the wake held before the burial, people clap and sing "shouts"(negro spirituals) loudly to make sure the corpse is not merely in a trance.
 The next day the body is washed, placed in shrouds (burial cloths), and laid on a bed for a final viewing.
 Then it is placed in a coffin and taken to the church for the service, and lastly to the cemetery for burial.

 The period of mourning lasts one year.
 On the third, seventh, and fortieth day after death, awujoh feasts are held.
 The feast on the fortieth day marks the spirit's last day on earth.
 The family and guests eat a big meal.
 Portions of the meal and kola nuts are placed into a hole for the dead.
 The "pull mooning" day – the end of mourning – occurs at the end of one year (the first anniversary of a death).
 The mourners wear white, visit the cemetery and then return home for refreshments.